-&lt;sup>33 Human Rights Committee, General Comment 31, Nature of the General Legal Obligation on States Parties to the Covenant, Adopted 29 March 2004, para.
+Human Rights Committee, General Comment 31, Nature of the General Legal Obligation on States Parties to the Covenant, Adopted 29 March 2004, para.
 10.

-&lt;sup>34 Escher, et al. v.
+34 Escher, et al. v.
 Brazil, IACtHR, Judgment of 6 July 2009, para.
 170.

-&lt;sup>35 Convention of the Council of Europe on the Participation of Foreigners in Public Life at Local Level, Treaty No.144, para.
+Treaty No.144, para.
 A(3)(b).

-&lt;sup>36 Cisse v France, ECtHR, Judgment of 9 April 2002, para.
+36 Cisse v France, ECtHR, Judgment of 9 April 2002, para.
 50.

 States parties to the African Charter thus have the duty to ensure that judicial bodies are accessible to everyone within their territory and jurisdiction, without distinction of any kind, such as discrimination based on race, colour, disability, ethnic origin, sex, gender, language, religion, political or other opinion, national or social origin, property, birth, economic or other status.
-Thus, non-nationals are entitled to the enjoyment of this right just as do nationals.
+Thus, non-nationals are entitled to the enjoyment of this right just as do nationals.37